jeshraghian/snntorch/docs/snntorch.surrogate.rst

 The surrogate gradient must be passed as the ``spike_grad`` argument to the neuron model.
 If ``spike_grad`` is left unspecified, it defaults to :mod:`snntorch.LIF.Heaviside`.
-In the following example, we apply the fast sigmoid surrogate to :mod:`snntorch.Stein`.
+In the following example, we apply the fast sigmoid surrogate to :mod:`snntorch.Cond`.

 Example::